3.5.2 Base Material Repair, Area Transplant Method

 Evaluation

-1. Dimensions of area replaced should be checked to conform to specifications require.
+1. Dimensions of the area replaced should be checked to conform to the specifications required.